blabla1337/skf-flask/skf/markdown/code_examples/django/31-code_example--Debug_enabling--.md

     """
     Debug mode makes it a major security risk and therefore it must never be used on production machines.
-Django will display a detail traceback with more detail about the application such as Django settings
+Django will display a detailed trace-back with more details about the application such as Django settings
     """